Does EIA publish electricity sales and price data by state and by utility?

 - Table 3—sales by top five providers by type of consuming sector

-- Table 8—sales and prices by type of consuming sector
+- Table 8—sales and average retail prices by type of consuming sector

 Does EIA publish electric utility rate, tariff, and demand charge data?